 Running a 5k is something that is within reach for just about everyone.
 The 5k distance is 3.1 miles, and it can take anywhere from 15 minutes for an elite runner to 90 minutes for a walker.

 Many people simply set their goal at finishing a 5k, which is an impressive feat in and of itself.
 However, others want to push the pace and set their best 5k time.
-If you want to learn how to run your fastest 5k, use these tips and get ready for a 5k PR.
+If you want to learn how to run your fastest 5k, use these tips and get ready for a 5k PR at peak performance.

 Wherever you are in your running journey, 5k training comes down to two key elements: Time on your feet and speedwork.
 In order to become a faster runner, you need to run more.
 That means that beginning runners should be running three to four times each week at an easy pace for at least a few miles.
 This will train your body to physically cover the distance of a 5k, which is 3.1 miles in total.